Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: New results on topological properties of explicit fold maps on -dimensional manifolds and new examples of fold maps on -dimensional manifolds.

 The following is well-known.
 See \cite{milnor} and see also \cite{crowleyescher} for example.
 Note that smooth $S^3$-bundles are linear by the theory \cite{hatcher}.
-Note also that we consider {\it oriented} linear bundles: structure groups are rotation groups and fibers are oriented.
-See \cite{milnorstasheff} and \cite{steenrod} for general theory of vector bundles, linear bundles and bundles whose fibers are more general spaces. \begin{Thm} \begin{enumerate} \item Oriented $S^3$-bundles over $S^4$, which are linear and obtained by gluing two copies of trivial $S^3$-bundles over $D^4$ by a bundle isomorphism between the bundles defined on the boundaries, are classified by ${\pi}_{3}(SO(4))$, isomorphic to $\mathbb{Z} \oplus \mathbb{Z}$.
-More precisely, they are completely classified by the Euler classes and cohomology classes obtained by certain procedures such that the 1st Pontryagin classes are twice these classes. \item Fix a generator of $H^4(S^4;\mathbb{Z})$.
-Consider the total space $M_a$ of an oriented $S^3$-bundle over $S^4$ such that the Euler class is $a$ times the generator.
-Then this is $2$-connected and $H_3(M_{a};\mathbb{Z})$ is isomorphic to $\mathbb{Z}/|a|\mathbb{Z}$. \item Fix a generator $\nu \in H^4(S^4;\mathbb{Z})$.
-Consider total spaces of oriented $S^3$-bundles over $S^4$ such that the Euler classes are $0$.
-The total spaces are (co)homologically regarded as $S^4 \times S^3$.
-They are completely classified by the 1st Pontryagin classes and they are represented by $4k\nu \in H^4(S^4;\mathbb{Z})$ for an integer $k$: we can realize such a bundle for each integer $k$ and the product bundle is for the case $k=0$.
-Moreover, the 1st Pontryagin classes of the total spaces {\rm (}, canonically oriented,{\rm )} are the pull-backs. \end{enumerate} \end{Thm}
+Note also that we consider {\it oriented} linear bundles in the following: structure groups are rotation groups and fibers are oriented.
+See \cite{milnorstasheff} and \cite{steenrod} for general theory of vector bundles, (oriented) linear bundles and bundles whose fibers are more general spaces.
+For {\it Euler classes} of oriented linear bundles, {\it {\rm (}$k$-th{\rm )} Steifel-Whitney classes} of linear bundles and {\it {\rm (}$k$-th{\rm )} Pontryagin classes} of such bundles are defined as cohomology classes of base spaces of the bundles and see \cite{milnorstasheff}.
+For notation on algebraic systems, $\mathbb{Z}$ denotes the ring of integers for example. \begin{Thm} \begin{enumerate} \item Linear $S^3$-bundles over $S^4$, which are linear and obtained by gluing two copies of trivial linear $S^3$-bundles over $D^4$ by a bundle isomorphism between the linear bundles defined on the boundaries, are classified by ${\pi}_{3}(SO(4))$ (if they are oriented), isomorphic to $\mathbb{Z} \oplus \mathbb{Z}$.
+More precisely, these oriented linear bundles are completely classified by the Euler classes and the cohomology classes obtained by certain procedures so that the 1st Pontryagin classes are twice these classes. \item Fix a generator of $H^4(S^4;\mathbb{Z})$.
+The total space $M_a$ of an oriented linear $S^3$-bundle over $S^4$ such that the Euler class is $a$ times the generator is $2$-connected and $H_3(M_{a};\mathbb{Z})$ is isomorphic to $\mathbb{Z}/|a|\mathbb{Z}$. \item Fix a generator $\nu \in H^4(S^4;\mathbb{Z})$.
+Total spaces of oriented linear $S^3$-bundles over $S^4$ such that the Euler classes are $0$ are (co)homologically regarded as $S^4 \times S^3$.
+More precisely, between the total spaces of these two bundles, there exists an isomorphism of the integral cohomology rings.
+These linear bundles are completely classified by the 1st Pontryagin classes and the classes are represented by $4k\nu \in H^4(S^4;\mathbb{Z})$ for an integer $k$: we can realize such a bundle for each integer $k$ and a trivial linear bundle is for the case $k=0$.
+Moreover, the 1st Pontryagin classes of the total spaces {\rm (}, which are canonically oriented,{\rm )} are obtained as the pull-backs via the canonical projections. \end{enumerate} \end{Thm}